DucManhPhan/DucManhPhan.github.io/_posts/2019-01-20-Configure-maven-pom-xml-in-spring-mvc.md

 tags: [java]
 ---

+In order to understand the difficulty when we do not use the maven in Java project, there are some tasks that we have to do:
+- copy resources such as conf files to the build folder.
+- compile the source files.
+- copy dependency jars to build folder.
+- run unit tests.
+- package the build folder as jar.

+To make our life easier to breath, Maven was created.

 Maven is a tool for managing resource objects or package in Java.
 It is as same as npm in Node.js.
 When you want to build a enormous project, absolutely, you need maven.

 Understanding some tricky things about maven will help you easily to write code, use so many packages effectively.
 You do not manually add many packages into your project.
 To configure maven, you will cope with understanding some parameter in POM file.